Benex254/adia/README.md

-# the official repo for the adia project trully a snippet of daily wisdom
+# The official repo for the Adia project
+## Trully a snippet of daily wisdom